mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/02/config-controller-gitops.md

 ## Set up the Tenant project Git repo

-> As a Platform Admin, I want to set up a dedicated Git repo for a Tenant project.
+> As a Platform Admin, I want to set up a dedicated Git repository for a Tenant project.

-https://cloud.google.com/anthos-config-management/docs/how-to/namespace-repositories --> "Control namespace repositories in the root repository"

-Let's actually see GitOps in action here, we will create the required field for this section, and then we will commit them into the paltform Git repo to eventually trigger Config Controller's Config Sync.
+Let's actually see GitOps in action here, we will create the required files for this section, and then we will commit them into the Plateform Git repository to eventually trigger Config Controller's Config Sync.

-Clone the plateform repo locally:
+Clone the plateform repository locally:
 ```
 cd ~
 git clone $PLATEFORM_REPO_URL
 cd configcontroller-platform-repo/config-sync/projects/${TENANT_PROJECT_ID}/
 ```

+_Note: we are leveraging the ["Control namespace repositories in the root repository"](https://cloud.google.com/anthos-config-management/docs/how-to/namespace-repositories) method here._

-Create the `RepoSync` resource to link the Tenant project Git repo to its dedicated Tenant project:
+Create the `RepoSync` resource in the Tenant project namespace, to link the Tenant project Git repository to its dedicated Tenant project/namespace:
 ```
 TENANT_REPO_URL=https://github.com/mathieu-benoit/configcontroller-tenant-repo
 cat <<EOF > repo-sync-${TENANT_PROJECT_ID}.yaml